pspanoudakis/tichu-js/README.md

 ## Local deployment
 - Node.js is required
-- Pull the repository in your local machine
+- Clone the repository in your local machine
-- Run `npm install`
+- `npm install`
 - After the installation has been completed, run one of the scripts described below (in the project root directory):

 ## Available Scripts